claremacrae/claremacrae.github.io/consulting/qualifications.md

 toc: true
 ---

+Excellent knowledge of the full software development life cycle for large C++ and Qt applications, with particular expertise in testing and maintaining large C++ code bases, especially legacy code.

 In all my roles as developer, manager, scrum-master, product owner, and team lead, I have been most motivated by shipping software - releasing new, effective capabilities to users of the software I worked on.
 I’ve always been a keen advocate for more effective, sustainable development practices, whatever I have worked on.

 ## Education